ovebepari/ovebepari.github.io/Random_writings/myworldview.md

 Good communication is tough!
 People are bad at communicating.

 ### Personal Philosophy
 I am an absurdist.
 The whole thing, existence, doesn't make sense to me.
 Everything seem ABSURD.
 I participate very less to the society.
 I am an individualist (recently noticing some drawbacks), liberal of course.
-But I don't care if my philosophy dies and other right wing or contrary philosophy takes over.
+But I don't care if my philosophy dies and other contrary philosophy or political party (which I consider very very bad) takes over.
 We deserve hell right here on this earth, right now!